 5. How can we motivate prospective members to attend our orientation session?

-This is an interesting topic.
+This is an interesting topic, especially when considering onboarding tips.
 Our suggestion would be to stay away from this marketing model.
 Trying to convince people to attend a marketing event geared at convincing them to be a member is a hard sell.
-The best approach is to bring in prospective members by offering value — an interesting event or downloadable content, for instance.
+The best approach is to bring in prospective members by offering value — an interesting event or downloadable content, for instance, incorporating effective onboarding tips.
 Once you are impressing your prospects with valuable information, you gain their trust and respect.
-In this way, you can weave in the notion that they can get even more value and benefits through a membership.
+In this way, you can weave in the notion that they can get even more value and benefits through membership.
 Our motto: offer value.

 6. How can you replace a phone call to onboard a new member properly, when it’s just not feasible with a huge membership?